pseudobun/iterm-config/README.md

-# Personal Workspace Configuration
+# pseudobun's dotfiles

-This repository contains dotfiles and images for my personal workspace (iTerm config and desktop wallpapers).
+This repository contains dotfiles and images for my workspace (iTerm config and desktop wallpapers).
 Wallpaper assets used have been downloaded from [Ethereum's official Assets site](https://ethereum.org/en/assets/).

 ## Bootstrapping: